 - Khan Academy: Online learning in math, science, and literacy for all age groups.
 Standards-aligned.
 Free.

-- BrainPop: Fun, interactive educational activities for all ages and all subject areas.
-Some areas do not require password, others do.
-Our south hill password can be found in the database handout below.
+- BrainPop: Fun, interactive educational activities for all ages and all subject areas

 - Scholastic Learn at Home: Interactive learning journeys for all ages.

 To support our teachers and their communities, until April 14, we are offering Letter Tile Free Play for FREE.
 This digital letter tile interface will give teachers and students the ability to participate in distance learning and independent practice.
 You may want to send the following link to your families.
 Click to access Letter Tile Free Play>>